a-cordier/noon-io/README.md

 Development has just started and until v1.0.0 has been released, noon-io should be considered at least unstable.

+# 🗒️ API Documentation

+A more detailed documentation of noon-io can be found [here](https://a-cordier.github.io/noon-io/docs).

 # 🚀 Getting started

 ## 📦 Install